-- the introductory book Dive into Python 3 [Pilgrim, 2009]; - the official documentation of the language; - an online platform for playing with Python 3 without installing any software on your computer; - an interactive online course for learning Python from scratch;
+• the introductory book Dive into Python 3 [Pilgrim, 2009];

-- an other book entirely dedicated to problem solving and algorithms developed in Python [Miller and Ranum, 2011]; - a digital book which contains an introduction to Python for the Humanities.
+- the official documentation of the language; - an online platform for playing with Python 3 without installing any software on your computer; - an interactive online course for learning Python from scratch; - a book introducing all the basic Python features, which is particularly suited for Digital Humanities [Tagliaferri, 2018]; - another book entirely dedicated to problem solving and algorithms developed in Python [Miller and Ranum, 2011]; - a digital book which contains an introduction to Python for the Humanities.

-The goal of today's lecture is to develop our first algorithm in Python.
-The algorithm we develop is the very first one we have introduced in the second lecture of this course about algorithms, that can be described informally by the following natural language text: taking in input three different strings, i.e. two words and a bibliographic entry of a published paper, return 2 if both the words are contained in the bibliographic entry, 1 if only one of the words is contained in the bibliographic entry, and 0 otherwise.
+The goal of this chapter is to develop our first algorithm in Python.
+The algorithm we produce is the one we have introduced in the second chapter of this course, that can be described informally by the following natural language text:

+Consider three different strings as input, i.e. two words and a bibliographic entry of a published paper.
+The algorithm must return: the number 2 if the bibliographic entry contains both words; the number 1 if the bibliographic entry contains only one word; the number 0 otherwise.